-The event was scheduled to run through Nov.
-30-Dec.3 at San Marcos Plaza Park from 5-11 p.m. and welcomed the holiday spirt with carnival rides, a petting zoo, live music, an ice skating rink, stores and food.
+The event was held Nov.
+30-Dec.
+2 at San Marcos Plaza Park 5-11 p.m. and welcomed the holiday spirt with carnival rides, a petting zoo, live music, an ice skating rink, stores and food.

 Since there were renovations to location of the event this year, the festival looked different.

-Tommy Curtis, President and Coordinator of Sight and Sounds of Christmas. said the layout of festival was more spread out.
+Tommy Curtis, President and Coordinator of Sight and Sounds of Christmas, said the layout of festival was spread out compared to years before.

 “Since we have a lot more space this year everything has been flipped around,” Curtis said.
 “This year we have a few more carnival rides due to the renovations and the arts and crafts area will have two tents instead of one.”

 Curtis said Sights and Sounds of Christmas also had a bigger laser light show and a multicolored Christmas tree.

 “Hopefully people notice that our giant 70-foot Christmas tree wasn’t all white this year,” Curtis said.

 Sights and Sounds of Christmas isn’t the only tradition San Marcos has during the holidays.
 The Jingle Bell 5K run and the Kids 1K are also a community favorite.

 Curtis said the Jingle Bell 5K and Kid’s K runs are the largest and most unique runs in the region.